MalinkaMell/burger/README.md

 **Optimized for 1920x1080 screen resolution and Google Chrome Version 78**

-**Optimized for 1920x1080 screen resolution and Google Chrome Version 78**

 _Made for University of Arizona Coding Bootcamp, Week-14, November 2019_